BVenkatManoj/coffee_roasting_using_tensorflow/README.md

 ## Results

-The model learns to classify coffee roasting quality based on roasting parameters and provides probability-based predictions for unseen samples.
+The model successfully learns the relationship between roasting parameters and coffee quality, producing probability-based predictions for unseen roasting conditions.

 ## License

 This project is licensed under the MIT License.
+See the LICENSE file for details.